 2. Prick just-picked sloes with a thorn

 Some recipes dictate that sloes should be pricked with a thorn from the same bush, or even with a silver pin.
 Romantic as these ideas might sound, neither technique produces the best results.
-What you should do is place the sloes in a freezer bag and freeze them for a day or two.
-Pricking them ruptures the fruit, allowing the flavour to leak out while they are sitting in the gin.
-However, freezing is better as it ruptures the sloes completely and evenly.
+What you should do is place the sloes in a freezer bag or tupperware box and freeze them for a day or two.
+Pricking them ruptures the fruit once, allowing the flavour to slowly leak out while they are sitting in the gin.
+However, freezing is better as it ruptures the sloes thousands of times, and evenly.